Widespread Use of Products Containing Asbestos

 - Heavy equipment parts

-Yet asbestos had a major drawback: when inhaled, its fibers never leave the human body and can cause life-threatening diseases like asbestosis, lung cancer, and mesothelioma.
+However, asbestos had a major drawback.
+When inhaled, its fibers never leave the human body and can cause life-threatening diseases like asbestosis, lung cancer, and mesothelioma.

 Why Were Asbestos Products Used?